On The Mean Field Games System With the Lateral Cauchy Data via Carleman Estimates: Carleman Estimates

-In \cite{KLpar} and \cite[sections 9.4 and 9.9]{KL} an analog of the Carleman estimate of Theorem 3.1 was obtained.
-However, it was assumed in \cite{KLpar,KL} that the test function $u\left( x,t\right) $ has zero Dirichlet boundary condition at the entire surface $S_{T}$ as well as zero Neumann boundary condition at $\partial _{+}^{1}\Omega _{T}\subset S_{T},$ see (\ref{2.1})-(\ref{2.5}).
+CWF (\ref{3.1}) was proved in the past only in \cite{KLpar} and \cite[ chapter 9]{KL}, where an analog of the Carleman estimate of Theorem 4.1 was obtained.
+However, it was assumed in \cite{KLpar,KL} that the test function $ u\left( x,t\right) $ has zero Dirichlet boundary condition at the entire surface $S_{T}$ as well as zero Neumann boundary condition at $\partial _{+}^{1}\Omega _{T}\subset S_{T},$ see (\ref{2.1})-(\ref{2.2}).
 On the other hand, we cannot assume that these boundary conditions equal zero since we are supposed to provide estimates via them, see (\ref{2.15}), (\ref{2.16}).
-In addition, we use in (\ref{3.1}) the parameter $c^{2},$ which is important for our stability estimate, and $ c=1$ in \cite{KLpar,KL}.
-Therefore, it is necessary to prove Theorem 3.1.
+Therefore, it is necessary to prove Theorem 4.1.

-To obtain our target H\"{o}lder stability estimate via boundary functions ( \ref{2.8}), (\ref{2.9}), we need to carefully work with terms under $\left( \cdot \right) _{x_{i}}$ and $\left( \cdot \right) _{t}$ signs in our pointwise Carleman estimates, and this is what we do below in the proof of Theorem 3.1.
+To obtain our target H\"{o}lder stability estimate via boundary functions ( \ref{2.8}), (\ref{2.9}), we need to carefully work with terms under $\left( \cdot \right) _{x_{i}}$ and $\left( \cdot \right) _{t}$ signs in our pointwise Carleman estimates, and this is what we do below in the proof of Theorem 4.1.
 We also remind that derivations of Carleman estimates are always space consuming, see, e.g. \cite{KLpar,KL,LRS,Yam}.
 A Carleman estimate needs to be derived only for the principal part of a PDE operator since it is independent on low order derivatives of this operator \cite[ Lemma 2.1.1]{KL}.
-In Theorems 3.1, 3.2 we slightly abuse the notation for $ u\left( x,t\right) $ in (\ref{2.6})-(\ref{2.8}).
+In Theorem 4.1, we slightly abuse the notation for $ u\left( x,t\right) $ in (\ref{2.6}).